jackfoxy/obelisk/docs/users-guide.md

 **%server-time** -- The time, according to the server, the script executed.
 This corresponds to `now.bowl` in the agent.
 Unless the command was submitted with an `AS OF` clause (which overrides server time) Obelisk will record this time to any internal timestamps.
 In this case the time of database creation.

 **%schema-time** -- In this case, since we mutated the server state, it is the time recorded for database creation.
-In general *%schema-time* is either the result of state mutation (for DDL commands) or the highest timestamp in the database for schema components directly effecting the command (in the case of data manipulation and selection commands).<sup>1</sup>
+In general *%schema-time* is either the result of schema state mutation (for DDL commands) or the highest timestamp in the database for schema components directly effecting the command (in the case of data manipulation and selection commands).<sup>1</sup>

 Let's look at the state of our server by querying a system view on the database schema.